Facebook Pixel Applications are open! Guidance and tips to prepare your application to UCLA AUD's graduate programs Opens a new window

 "This program was incredibly inviting and welcoming of all types of students.
 I had tons of fun and learned so much in the short amount of time we spent with our instructors and TAs.
 Most importantly, I made great connections!"
 (Jasmin Logrono, 2021)

-STUDIO TOPIC: MONSANTO HOUSE OF THE FUTURE
+STUDIO TOPIC: FROM ADU TO THE MONSANTO HOUSE OF THE FUTURE

 “Modern life demands, and is waiting for, a new kind of plan, both for the house and the city.” – Le Corbusier

 Students will explore and materialize formations and constituents of architectural thresholds and kit of parts in three phases, framed by analysis of the Monsanto House of the Future.
 Students will then multiply and situate those components within simple geometric arrays as a vehicle for further speculations on architectural space, form, order, and the inter-relationships among objects and fields.
 Concurrently, students will transform a zone within that array and rethink construction logics through idea-driven model-making.
+Ultimately, this exercise will result in designing an ADU that sits next to the Monsanto House on a typical 100x50’ LA site.

 Syllabus, schedule, fees, and registration info are available at summer.ucla.edu/institutes/JumpStart.